 The Medieval 'The Mechanical Clock' was an Important Invention in Medieval Times, Christian monks who had extensive knowledge of astronomy invented Mechanic Clocks Read more about the Mechanical Clock >>

 Until the High Middle Ages, there was no accurate and accessible way of measuring time.
-People had to rely on natural phenomenon, such as the movements of the Sun, or on contraptions such as the hour glass or calibrated candles.
+People had to rely on natural phenomena, such as the movements of the Sun, or on contraptions such as the hourglass or calibrated candles.

-It was only in the 14th century that innovations in Church bell-ringing mechanism evolved to give birth to the earliest mechanical clocks.
+It was only in the 14th century that innovations in the Church bell-ringing mechanism evolved to give birth to the earliest mechanical clocks.
 The first of these dates back to 1344 being used in a cathedral in Padua.
-In subsequent decades and centuries, clocks began to become more accurate, sophisticated and compact.
-In time, these clocks would give birth to pocket watches and in more recent times, to wrist watches.
+In subsequent decades and centuries, clocks began to become more accurate, sophisticated, and compact.
+In time, these clocks would give birth to pocket watches and in more recent times, to wristwatches

-The basis for the modern printing press were laid in 15th century when Johannes Guttenberg in Germany invented a unique printing press of his own.
+The basis for the modern printing press was laid in the 15th century when Johannes Guttenberg in Germany invented a unique printing press of his own.
 By using the prevalent printing mechanism, he used new methods and equipment to speed up and automate the process of printing.

-All of this changed with the invention of the gunpowder.
-Gunpowder had been invented in China as early as the 9th century but reached widespread use in Europe only by the 13th century, possible due to battlefield interactions with the Mongols.
-By the 14th century, gunpowder weapons were being used by the European armies and by the 15th century, these weapons had effectively replaced most of the conventional weaponry.
+All of this changed with the invention of gunpowder.
+Gunpowder had been invented in China as early as the 9th century but reached widespread use in Europe only by the 13th century, possibly due to battlefield interactions with the Mongols.
+By the 14th century, gunpowder weapons were being used by the European armies, and by the 15th century, these weapons had effectively replaced most the conventional weaponry.

 Naval warfare remained a part of the military lifestyle of medieval Europe since the beginning of the medieval period.
 This was evident in the naval battles between Arabs and the Byzantines in the 8th century and the ongoing naval conflict for supremacy in the Mediterranean.

-Navigation in the sea was critically important for longer sea voyages and it was only in the 13th century that the invention of a compass made sea navigation easy for sailors.
-The dry compass was invented in Europe sometime during the 13th century while a compass more aptly suited for naval use was invented by the Arabs in the 14th century.
+Navigation in the sea was critically important for longer sea voyages and it was only in the 13th century that the invention of the compass made sea navigation easy for sailors.
+The dry compass was invented in Europe sometime during the 13th century while the compass more aptly suited for naval use was invented by the Arabs in the 14th century.